armory/docs/content/en/docs/spinnaker-install-admin-guides/prometheus-monitoring.md

   namespace: monitoring
 ```

-Configure Prometheus to find the Spinnaker metrics endpoints by applying this to your spinnaker-system namespace:
+Configure Prometheus to find the Spinnaker metrics endpoints by applying this to your spinnaker namespace:

 ```yaml
 apiVersion: monitoring.coreos.com/v1